Rosaceae: Description

 Rosaceae can be woody trees, shrubs, climbers or herbaceous plants.
-The herbs are mostly perennials, but some annuals also exist.
+The herbs are mostly perennials, but some annuals also exist, such as Aphanes arvensis.

 Leaves

 The leaves are generally arranged spirally, but have an opposite arrangement in some species.
 They can be simple or pinnately compound (either odd- or even-pinnate).
 Compound leaves appear in around 30 genera.
 The leaf margin is most often serrate.
-Paired stipules are generally present, and are a primitive feature within the family, independently lost in many groups of Amygdaloideae (previously called Spiraeoideae).
+Paired stipules are generally present and are considered a primitive feature within the family, though they have been independently lost in many groups of Amygdaloideae (previously called Spiraeoideae).
 The stipules are sometimes adnate (attached surface to surface) to the petiole.
 Glands or extrafloral nectaries may be present on leaf margins or petioles.
 Spines may be present on the midrib of leaflets and the rachis of compound leaves.

 Flowers

 Flowers of plants in the rose family are generally described as "showy".
 They are radially symmetrical, and almost always hermaphroditic.
 Rosaceae generally have five sepals, five petals, and many spirally arranged stamens.
 The bases of the sepals, petals, and stamens are fused together to form a characteristic cup-like structure called a hypanthium.
 They can be arranged in spikes, or heads.
 Solitary flowers are rare.
 Rosaceae have a variety of color petals, but blue is almost completely absent.